 Statistics and Research

-- Adverse Childhood Experiences Study (Centers for Disease Control and Prevention)
+- Adverse Childhood Experiences (ACEs) (Centers for Disease Control and Prevention)

-- Child Maltreatment Prevention (Centers for Disease Control and Prevention)
+- Violence Against Children and Youth Surveys (Centers for Disease Control and Prevention)

-- National Child Abuse and Neglect Data System Glossary (Family and Youth Services Bureau)
+- National Child Abuse and Neglect Data System Glossary (Administration for Children and Families) - PDF

-- Going to a Psychologist, Psychiatrist, or Therapist (Nemours Foundation) Also in Spanish
+- Going to a Psychologist, Psychiatrist, or Therapist (For Kids) (Nemours Foundation) Also in Spanish

 - How to Handle Abuse (Nemours Foundation) Also in Spanish